Advertisement

 Real limitations

-The program is a success relative to full blackouts.
+The hybrid beats a blackout.
 It still has structural problems:

 Making it happen in your city

-If your city is moving toward encryption, push for this model from the start:
+If your city is moving toward encryption, push for at least the San Francisco floor from the start:

 Unite local newspapers, TV stations, radio news, and independent journalists.
-Present a unified demand for credentialed access.
+Press groups like the First Amendment Coalition have fought encryption statewide in California.

 Reject delayed feeds.
-Only real-time access preserves journalism's watchdog function.
-San Francisco proves it's possible.
+Only real-time access preserves the breaking-news and emergency-awareness functions.

 Sources